brunoalveslp/brunoalveslp/README.md

 :computer: I'm Full-Stack Developer!

-:house_with_garden: I’m from Brazil.
+:house_with_garden: I hold a degree in Software Engineering and currently work at Hiper Software.

-:books: I’m currently learning .NET and Angular development
+:books: Proficient in .NET, Vue, Nuxt, Postgres, MS SQL,

-:outbox_tray: 2024 Goals: Gradute in Software Engeneering and start working as a dev.
+:outbox_tray: My main goal is to start a main role as a software developer fulltime.